 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when prilocaine is administered to a nursing woman.

 Dosages in children should be reduced, commensurate with age, body weight, and physical condition.
 (See DOSAGE AND ADMINISTRATION.)

 Swelling and persistent paresthesia of the lips and oral tissues may occur.
-Persistent paresthesia lasting weeks to months, and in rare instances paresthesia lasting greater than one year have been reported.
+Persistent paresthesias lasting weeks to months, and in rare instances paresthesia lasting greater than one year, have been reported.

 Adverse experiences following the administration of prilocaine are similar in nature to those observed with other amide local anesthetic agents.
 These adverse experiences are, in general, dose-related and may result from high plasma levels caused by excessive dosage, rapid absorption or unintentional intravascular injection, or may result from a hypersensitivity, idiosyncrasy or diminished tolerance on the part of the patient.
 Serious adverse experiences are generally systemic in nature.
 The following types are those most commonly reported:

 Central Nervous System